Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Amon Düül.
+Every great song by The Mighty Diamonds.
 All the underground hits.

-All Camron Feat.
-Jay Z And Juelz tracks.
-I heard you have a vinyl of every Television record on German import.
+All Nils Olav tracks.
+I heard you have a vinyl of every Sun City Girls record on German import.

-I hear you're buying a clarinet and a 808 and are throwing your macbook out the window because you want to make something real.
-You want to make a Lalann record.
+I hear you're buying an arpeggiator and a clarinet and are throwing your macbook out the window because you want to make something real.
+You want to make a The Detroit Cobras record.

-I hear that you and your band have sold your clarinet and bought a guitar.
+I hear that you and your band have sold your oboe and bought a snare.

-I hear that you and your band have sold your guitar and bought a clarinet.
+I hear that you and your band have sold your snare and bought an oboe.

 I hear everybody that you know is more relevant than everybody that I know.